-Protection is a defensive mechanism, commonly used by narcissists, they are defending themselves against subconscious conscious, traits, beliefs, actions, to escape accountability, it’s a combination of blame-shifting and gaslighting, distracting the target from what is really happening while getting the target to blame themselves.
-Things like.
+Protection is a defensive mechanism commonly used by narcissists; they are defending themselves against subconscious or conscious, traits, beliefs, and actions to escape accountability; it’s a combination of blame-shifting and gaslighting, distracting the target from what is really happening while getting the target to blame themselves—things like.
 “You started it, accusing me, who knows what you’ve been up to.” or.
 “If you didn’t talk down to me, you’re always having a dig at me.”
 It’s like gaslighting, but they are actually referring to themselves yet claiming it’s you.
 They will.

 - Call you insecure.

 - Call you crazy.